nussjustin/dev.urandom.sh/content/posts/2022/10/19/mysql-in.md

 | SIMPLE       | null | ALL            | null | null | Using where |
 {{</table>}}

-I omitted the uninteresting fields.
+I omitted the uninteresting fields from the output.

 We can see that MySQL plans to do a full table scan even though the ID is the primary key for this table.
-The reason is that we had to CAST the the ID which prevents the use of any indices.

-Normally in a situation like this we could try using a functional index to automatically speed up our query without having to add new columns.

-Unfortunately MySQL does not support JSON values in functional indexes.

-Instead we could try defining a virtual column, except that auto-increment columns can not be used in generated columns.

-Also even if this was possible it would still mean modifying the table which is something that I wanted to avoid.
-Additionally this also required adding a new index which would require extra storage space and add some overhead when changing data in the table.

-Considering all of this it seems like `MEMBER OF ()` is not what we want, but there is another way to use JSON in order to get what we want.
+As of MySQL 8.0.31 the `MEMBER OF ()` operator does not use indexes even when using an indexed field as the left hand value (except when using multi-valued indexes).

+While this may be acceptable for some tiny tables, this will not be practical for the majority of all tables.

+Fortunately for us, there is another way to use JSON that does not suffer from the same problem.

 ## Second idea: Using JSON_TABLE